bobwaycott/octostrap/README.md

 (For example, 'git@github.com:your_username/your_repo.git')
            or 'https://github.com/your_username/your_repo.git')

-Repository url: git@github.com:username/repo_name.git
+Repository url: git@github.com:your_username/your_repo.git

-Altering git config to use git@github.com:username/repo_name.git as origin...
+Altering git config to use git@github.com:your_username/your_repo.git as origin...

 Renaming remote origin to octostrap
-Added remote git@github.com:username/repo_name.git as origin Set origin as default remote
+Added remote git@github.com:your_username/your_repo.git as origin Set origin as default remote

 I can go ahead and push this to origin if you'd like
-NOTE: You should probably only do this with a bare repository and an internet connection
+NOTE: You should only do this with a bare repository and an internet connection

-Shall I push to your repo? (y/n) y
+Shall I push to your repo? [y/n] y

 Pushing to your repo ...